Car Insurance Claim Reimbursement: How to Get Your Money Back

 Medical Expense Reimbursement

 Medical reimbursement is covered under Personal Injury Protection (PIP) or MedPay on your own policy, or through the at-fault driver's liability coverage.
 Covered costs typically include hospital bills, doctor visits, follow-up treatments, and even lost wages in some states.
-If another driver was at-fault, their bodily injury liability coverage may also cover your medical-related out-of-pocket costs.
+If another driver was at fault, their bodily injury liability coverage may also cover your medical-related out-of-pocket costs.
 Reimbursement is often proportional to the percentage of fault assigned to each party.
+Learn more about how car insurance covers medical expenses to understand which coverage pays first.

 Rental Car Reimbursement